ZigZag557/The-Plague/README.md

 The Plague addon for Garry's Mod.
 Mainly designed for DarkRP but it can be used in any gamemode.

 ### Description:
-With this addon, you can create an epidemic, infect players and let them spread the infection each other or let them contain themselves.
-All players will be informed when the infection starts spreading while you watch them panic and seek the help of Plague Doctors/Doctors.
+With this addon, you can create an epidemic, infect players and let them spread the infection to each other or let them contain themselves.
+All players will be informed when the infection starts spreading.
-Plague Doctors/Doctors are immune to the plague and they have the cure, they can sense the location of the plague and cure sick people.
+Plague Doctors are immune to the plague and they have the cure, they can sense the location of the plague and cure sick people.

 ### How to Install?